vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 14 commits since the previous release, including 4 fixes.
+More than 16 commits since the previous release, including 5 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sat Dec 19 02:02:32 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sun Dec 20 02:05:45 UTC 2020.

 HIGHLIGHTS-PLACEHOLDER